FRONT PAGE

 Donna creates a connection to the person.
 She has a gift, a special sense of what your body needs.
 She can, over time, relieve your chronic pain, accelerate your natural healing process, and rid your body of life-robbing stress.
 When I started massage with Donna Manfredi, I could barely walk without intense pain.
 As I was very sensitive to most drugs, including Celebrix, the best I could take for the pain was Tylenol, almost 15 a day.

 Donna encouraged me to take time for myself with a specialized, custom 90-minute massage.
 Today I walk without meds, and rarely use more than 3 Tylenol a day.
 The swelling in my knees is greatly reduced allowing more movement.
 I have begun to lose the weight inactivity caused.
 Make a choice for wellness today, call Donna at 209- 295-5583.
-She offers a 15% discount until the end of this month, July.
-Donna Manfredi
+She offers a great discount; see her ad on the left margin of this page.
+Visit her comprehensive website here: Donna Manfredi

 Back to Top